agonzalezreyes/HeinOnlineScraper/README.md

-# Hein Online Consitution Scraper
+# Hein Online Constitution Scraper

-This is a scraper for the Hein Online database of US Constitutions.
+This is a scraper for the Hein Online database of constitutions.
 It is a work in progress.

 ## Usage

-Python 3.9 is preferred.
+Python 3.9 is preferred; Google Chrome Driver is a requirement.

 Install the requirements with `pip install -r requirements.txt`.

 ### Getting relevant document links: